Cascaded Multiparameter Quantum Metrology: Abstract

 \section{Abstract}

-We present an innovative concept for quantum-enhanced multiparameter optical phase sensing that can be implemented in free space, optical fiber or on-chip.
-Our measurable phases are in series, or cascaded, enabling measurements as a function of position with only a single input and output.
-We have modeled up to 20 phases, and fitting shows near-linear scaling of the power requirements for additional phases.
-This novel approach represents a new paradigm in multiparameter quantum metrology, and can be applied to remote sensing, communications, and geophysics.
+We present an innovative, platform-independent concept for multiparameter sensing where the measurable parameters are in series, or cascaded, enabling measurements as a function of position.
+With temporally resolved detection, we show that squeezing can give a quantum enhancement in sensitivity over that of classical states by a factor of $e^{2r}$, where $r \approx 1$ is the squeezing parameter.
+As an example, we have modeled an interferometer that senses multiple phase shifts along the same path, demonstrating a maximal quantum advantage by combining a coherent state with squeezed vacuum.
+Further classical modeling with up to 100 phases shows linear scaling potential for adding nodes to the sensor.
+The approach can be applied to remote sensing, geophysical surveying, and infrastructure monitoring.

-In optical interferometers, the sensitivity of an optical phase measurement scales ideally as $n^{-1/2}$, where n is the number of photons.
-However, these measurements can be enhanced with quantum metrology, where this limit can be surpassed.
-For example, squeezed states of light can enhance the sensitivity by a factor of $e^{2r}$ where r is the squeezing strength \cite{Caves1981, Giovannetti2004, Dowling2015}.
-One of the most famous applications for these ultrasensitive interferometers is LIGO \cite{Aasi2013}, but other applications include biological particle tracking \cite{Taylor2013}, magnetometry \cite{Li2018}, and optical gyroscopes \cite{Xiao2020}.

-More recently, multiparameter quantum estimation was developed \cite{You2017, Polino2019, Hou2020, Vidrighin2014, Safranek2019b, Gorecki2022}.
-Applications range from phase imaging and cold atom measurements to quantum networks \cite{Zhuang2018, Oh2020, Guo2020, Komar2014}.
-In the above references, the estimation was done in parallel, where a probe is split into many branches to enable many concurrent measurements.
-However, a series (or cascaded) sensing scheme was not considered.
-The cascaded scheme enables compact multiparameter sensing in difficult to reach locations and allows conservation of resources.
-An example in classical sensors is with optical time domain reflectometry (OTDR) for optical fibers \cite{Lu2019}.
-To our knowledge, no quantum analogue to OTDR is available today.